Tree and Hedge Planting in Rugeley, Staffordshire

 We decided to plant up the two hundred metre driveway with an avenue of trees.
 This was to make it look spectacular as you approached the main house.
 We chose two types to give additional interest in the different seasons.
 The first was Prunus shirofugen, this is a flowering cherry.
 It has won the Award of Garden Merit in 2002 and is considered by many to be the best of the flowering cherries.
 It has a rounded crown and grows up to ten metres tall, which is relatively small.
 Its large double white flowers finish pink contrasting well with the young copper foliage.
 Its floral display lasts a remarkably long time in comparison to other cherries.

-Firstly we marked out the position of every tree.
+Firstly we marked out the position of every tree with small pegs.
 This took a number of hours but is worth it when they are all in line.
-Notice the small pegs.
 These pegs represent the centre of each hole.
 The trees were planted at seven metre centres.
-The holes were 1m 3 this was so we could back fill with tree top soil to give the trees the best start possible.
-A tree can only do as well as the soil it is planted in and with the trees going from £90 to £350 each we wanted to give them every chance to establish and flourish.
+The holes were 1m3 this was so we could back fill with tree top soil to give the trees the best start possible.
+A tree can only do as well as the soil it is planted in.
+With the trees ranging from £90 to £350 each, we wanted to give them every chance to establish and flourish.

-As you can see we then boarded up around the hole to keep damage to the surrounding grass to a minimum.
+As you can see we then boarded up around the hole.
+This is to keep damage to the surrounding grass to a minimum.